UnorthodoxThing/frontend-cool-features/button-effects/README.md

 - If you have two or more buttons in your view, (e.g. dialog box), **does the button with the primary action have strongest visual weight?** Make the distinction between two options clear, by using different visual weight for each button.

++ Buttons have voice and stronger

+Buttons are fundamental interface elements.
+However, they help establishing voice and tone of product.

+Serious - sharp edges

+Neutral - rounded corners

+Friendly - pill shape

++ Create proper button hierarchy

+User interface should guide users towards their goals.
+Give them visual clues on where to click next.

++ Provide visual Feedback:

+When button is pressed...

+show upload motion; They can change their form based on the input from the user.

++ Increase touch and click area

+example

+Regular 44px / 44px

+On Touch or Click 44px / 44px (+25%)

+Touch tagerts

+10mmm radius

+Increase with +25% = 15mm radius

+Try to add invisible area around button which is going to help users to click more easily especially on mobile

++ Give buttons breathing space

++ Use (consistent) descriptive labels

++ Focus on Accessibility e.g. contrast

 ## Table of Contents

 * Simple buttons